Cottrell-Baldwin Series 2024

 The Forest Society, along with the N.H.
-Division of Forests and Lands, has announced this year’s lineup for the annual Cottrell-Baldwin Environmental Lecture series, with topics that touch on historic preservation, wildlife, and land conservation.
-The series takes place Tuesdays, March 21-April 11, from 7-8:30 p.m., at Fox Forest’s Henry I. Baldwin Environmental Center in Hillsborough.
+Division of Forests and Lands, presents the annual Cottrell-Baldwin Environmental Lecture series, with topics that touch on historic preservation, wildlife, and land conservation.
+The series takes place Tuesdays, in March and April from 7-8:30 p.m., at Fox Forest’s Henry I. Baldwin Environmental Center in Hillsborough.

 - Tues, March 21 at 7 PM: Covered Bridges of NH with Researcher & Photographer Kim Varney Chandler